 Distribution & Ecology

-The Tree is endemic in northern KwaZulu-Natal near the towns of Hlabisa and Hluhluwe.
+The Tree is endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in northern KwaZulu-Natal near the towns of Hlabisa and Hluhluwe.
 Trees occur in forests, forest margins, savanna (is a rolling grassland scattered with shrubs and isolated trees, which can be found between a tropical rainforest and desert biome), on steep slopes and on riverbanks.
-The tree is also located in woodland in altitudes ranging from 275-1 370m and may occur in groups.
+The tree is also located in woodland in altitudes ranging from 270-1 400m and may occur in groups.
 Long tailed Samango monkeys eat the Leaves.

 These Trees grow best in full sunlight.
-Wood can be used to make good furniture.
-It is hard and durable.
+The hard and durable Wood can be used to make good furniture.
 Sawdust causes sneezing.
 This is a good ornamental tree.
 The Bark crushed with water foams and is used locally as an enema.
 Like most “Acacia” trees, the seeds germinate better if they are first soaked in boiling water and left over night.
 It takes up to 10 days for the Seeds to germinate.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.